Orienteering for Schools

-It’s suitable for both primary and secondary students - from Year 4 to Year 12.
+Orienteering is a fun and educational activity, suitable for both primary and secondary students - from Year 4 to Year 12.

 - Orienteering helps students develop spacial awareness as well as learning to read maps and navigate.

 - It exercises both the body and mind.

 There are lots of ways for schools to make orienteering available to their students:

 Use our free Anytime Orienteering course kits at popular spots like Whiteman Park and Lake Leschenaultia.

 In addition to the maps, the following guides (PDF format) may assist in getting you started:

 In-School Orienteering Sessions

 You can run your own in-school orienteering sessions.

 More information on In-School Orienteering Sessions is available here.